Roblox/avatar-evolution/Instances/Workspace/FindPartOnRay.md

 ---
-description: Find's the first base part on the given ray.
+Description: Find's the first base part on the given ray.
-related:
+Related:
 - Instance/Workspace/FindPartOnRayWithIgnoreList
 ---